 Funds in this Parks and Open Spaces activity within the Final Action Plan are available to help cover costs associated with the ongoing Battery PlayScape project which is also funded with a Settlement Funds allocation in Partial Action Plan S-2, and costs associated with the remaining parks and open spaces projects in the current LMDC portfolio.
-During the quarter, no funds were expended from this activity.
+During the second quarter of 2021, only \$1,200 was spent from this activity towards ongoing parks projects.
+Only three projects that LMDC is funding through subrecipient agreements with the New York City Department of Parks and Recreation are still underway: Peck Slip Park has opened to the public and final reimbursement requests are expected to be received and processed over the next few months; Corlears Hook Park renovations are close to completion with only "punch list" items remaining along with the submission of final reimbursement requests; and Battery PlayScape has run into some fabrication problems that will require a contract extension with the project still expected to be completed in 2021.